genelee/angular-experiment/README.md

 # angular-experiment
-Angular directive and service that wrap npm module, tiny-experiment.js
+Angular directive and a service that wrap npm package, tiny-experiment.js

 # Quick start